AnggaR96s/Reforestation/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!